When it comes to bow ties, there are just too many choices to deal with. It applies the same to first time and seasoned buyers.

 Bow ties differ substantially from the regular ties.
-As a matter of fact, people who wear bow ties seem friendlier, relaxed and more funnier.
 They look different and leave a different impact on the community.
+As a matter of fact, people who wear bow ties seem friendlier, relaxed, and funnier.

 Choosing whether to wear them or not can be rather tricky.
 What to pair them with, even more…

 - 4 How to Tie a Bow Tie

 Bow Ties Origins

 Originating in 17th century Croatia, bow ties have developed from the cravats worn by soldiers to keep their shirt collars closed.
 Very soon, it became so popular that even President Abraham Lincoln progressively accepted it.

 By the start of the 1900s, bow ties had become an essential component of everyday gentleman’s attire.
 Then things changed.
 The accessory remained popular among the academic classes but faded in popularity with the general public.

 Today, bow ties can be worn at cocktail parties, in offices, and at many casual events.
 Modern men are adapting the bow tie to fit almost any outfit they like.

 Bow Ties Styles